stafiprotocol/developer/docs/architecture/evmlsd.md

 # Relay Service

 Due to the limitation of smart contract, it could not launch an execution.
-So Listake introduces Relay service, at a certain interval, it will trigger StakeManager to collect and calculate users' staking reward, distribute it to the project and users.
+So StaFi LSD Stack introduces Relay service, at a certain interval, it will trigger StakeManager to collect and calculate users' staking reward, distribute it to the project and users.
 The reward information could come from the target chain staking contract or provided by off-chain, and voters are responsible to submit these on chain.

 Here is an example of how Polygon relay work, it does not have voter, as no data needed from Oracle: